 Google Reverse Image Search helps you quickly discover similar images from the internet.
 You just need to upload the images onto the Search Engine and the Engine will display similar images from around the web along with the results.

 - You will see a ‘Camera Icon’ along the search bar, click it.

-- Now either you can copy-paste the image URL or directly upload the image to the Google Search.
-For the test, I have uploaded this screenshot taken from a math tutorial.
+- Now either you can copy-paste the image URL or directly upload the image to Google Search.
+For the test, I have uploaded this screenshot is taken from a MIB: International.

 - You will be shown images and results related to the photo you uploaded.
 You can even add the related keywords in the search box to get more credible results.

 - Once the reverse search is done check for the web results or image results to find the source of the video.

 Bing Image Match

 Bing also has a feature by which you can search for the profile or info using an image.
 Just upload the photo to the Bing engine by clicking on the camera icon and you will see all the related information if available.